luker983/nsa-codebreaker-2019/task7/README.md

 ![Aden](images/aden.png)

 With how obvious the other answers were, I was surprised that the solution here was `home`, but it worked!
 We can now foil the terrorists' plans and hopefully never have to reverse engineer anything ever again.

-The End!
+### The End